-Obtaining Full Custody of the Children in a Rockville, MD Divorce
+Obtaining Full Custody of the Children in a Bethesda, MD Divorce

-An experienced Rockville lawyer who focuses on your child’s best interests
+An experienced Bethesda lawyer who focuses on your child’s best interests

 Most divorcing couples agree to some form of shared custody to maintain close relationships with their children.
 However, certain circumstances require one parent to retain full custody to protect the safety and well-being of the children.
-When maintaining sole custody is in your child’s best interests, the law firm of The Law Office of Stacy B. Talbott, LLC advocates for you throughout the legal process.
+When maintaining sole custody is in your child’s best interests, The Law Office of Stacy B. Talbott advocates for you throughout the legal process.

 The meaning of full custody

 Under most Maryland child custody arrangements, parents share some degree of decision-making responsibilities for their children, regardless of whether they also share physical custody.
 Full custody grants full residential control and authority to one parent.

 Even with full custody by one parent, the non-custodial parent typically receives regular visitation rights.
 In extreme situations, such as in cases of abuse, visitation may be supervised, limited or even revoked.
 However, even in these cases, most parents share financial child support responsibilities.